AsanteAsareIsaac/Score-Prediction-Man-city-vs-Man-utd/README.md

 * Hyperparameter tuning to optimize the model's performance.
 * Incorporate additional data sources, such as player statistics or betting odds.

-## Conclusion

-This project demonstrates the potential of machine learning for predicting the number of goals in football matches.
-The developed model can be used to gain insights into the factors that influence goal scoring and potentially make more informed predictions about future matches.